-At least he has a creative writing class he likes, and although he’s taking it for a make-up credit, it draws honor students like Julie as well as ones who have flunked.
-He watches her from the other side of the room and wishes he could be good enough for her.
-But he’s always picked his friends from the losers, and his best friend is now pulling him even further down.
+At least he has a creative writing class he likes, and although he’s taking it for a make-up credit, it draws honor students as well as ones who have flunked.
+He watches Julie from the other side of the room and wishes he could be good enough for her.
+But he’s always picked his friends from the losers who are more like himself, and now his best friend is pulling him even further down.

 As his life spins out of control, he finds refuge in “Escape from the Death Squad,” a novel he’s writing about hovercrafts, mutant possums, a desperate flight to the Forbidden Hills—and his fear that something must be wrong with him.

 Living in Suspension is a return to my YA roots.
-It's not as funny as my adult books, and I love humor.
-But it means a lot to me.
+It's not as funny as my adult novels, and I love humor, but it means a lot to me.

 "The author does an excellent job of connecting the audience to the pain and struggling that Sky endures.
 My heart bled for this boy."